Akart13/Automatic-License-Plate-Recognition/README.md

 ![Demo](data/demo.gif)

 Real‑time license plate detection and reading.
-Uses **Ultralytics YOLOv8** for plate detection and **EasyOCR** to read the characters.
+Uses **Ultralytics YOLOv8** for plate detection and **EasyOCR** to read characters.
 Works with a webcam, video files, or single images.
 Saves crops and a CSV of recognized text + confidences.

 ---